deusExMac/WebScraper/README.md

 ## Example .exr file

 TODO: library extraction files have been  updated with new properties.
+Make changes here!

 ```
 {